 SCC were also considered under this case and, although deemed to continue to be a lawful mechanism for the transfer of personal data to a third country, the CJEU made clear that SCC alone may not be sufficient; there is an obligation on the exporter of the personal data to fully consider the local laws of the receiving country in light of those considerations of the European Commission referred to above.

-This means that, where SCC are intended to be relied upon, the exporter of the personal data needs to ensure that local laws of the receiving country are sufficiently robust to adequately protect the personal data transferred, in particular, with reference to the access to personal data by public authorities within the receiving country, and the provision of effective rights and remedies available to data subjects.
+This means that, where standard contract clauses are intended to be relied upon, the exporter of the personal data needs to ensure that local laws of the receiving country are sufficiently robust to adequately protect the personal data transferred, in particular, with reference to the access to personal data by public authorities within the receiving country, and the provision of effective rights and remedies available to data subjects.
 If it is determined that such adequate protection does not exist, further measures may be required to be implemented by the exporter to safeguard the personal data.

 Where an importer of personal data is required by local laws to disclose that personal data to public authorities, it would need to notify the exporter, following which the exporter would need to suspend / terminate the transfer or forward any such notification to the relevant supervisory authority (in the UK, the Information Commissioner’s Office (the ICO).
 This will no doubt result in further assurances being sought from importers of data as to their ability to comply with the obligations set out in the SCC and their ability to provide an appropriate level of protection to the personal data in light of local laws.

 The UK government has issued a statement expressing its disappointment at the decision invalidating the adequacy of the EU-US Privacy Shield, however it is working with the ICO to address the impact of the ruling.

 Likewise, the ICO has issued a statement saying that it stands ‘ready to support UK organisations and will be working with the UK Government and international agencies to ensure that global data flows may continue and that people’s personal data is protected.’